pangeo-forge/pangeo-forge-orchestrator/docs/README.md

 ## Relevant files

-- `Dockerfile` -
+- `Dockerfile` - The FastAPI worker image.
-- `requirements.txt` - used to build the app's environment.
+- `requirements.txt` - Dependencies to be pip-installed in FastAPI image to build the app's environment.
 Versions are pinned for stability.
 We will need to manually update these on a regular schedule.
-- `heroku.yml` -
+- `heroku.yml` - Configures Heroku container stack.
-- `app.json` - more configuration, including
+- `app.json` - More configuration, including `PANGEO_FORGE_DEPLOYMENT` env var for review apps.
-- `scripts.deploy/release.sh` -
+- `scripts.deploy/release.sh` - The release script used for all Heroku deployments.
+This script:
+  1. Runs database migrations with alembic
+  2. Runs terraform (in the deployment specific terraform env) to ensure that status monitoring infra exists on dataflow for the current release.
+If

+> **Note**: Heroku's container stack is not supported on Heroku CI.
+Therefore we use
+> `docker-compose.yml` for [Testing](#testing) this stack in a GitHub Workflow.

 ## DNS